gunupatidheeraj/Software-Testing-Laboratory/EXP5.md

 ## Output:
 ```
+Enter the element to be searched: 10
+Element is present at index 3
+Test Case: Pass

+Enter the element to be searched: -6
+Element is not present in array
+Test Case: Pass

+Enter the element to be searched:
+Enter a valid input!
+Test Case: Fail

+Enter the element to be searched: 20
+Enter a valid input!
+Test Case: Pass

+Enter the element to be searched: 0.8
+Enter a valid input!
+Test Case: Fail

+Enter the element to be searched: @123
+Enter a valid input!
+Test Case: Fail

+Enter the element to be searched: -10 20
+Enter a valid input!
+Test Case: Fail

 ```
 ## Result:
 Thus, the python program to check the number is Armstrong number or not implemented and the output is verified successfully.